epfl-dcsl/linux-image/modules/libraries/enclave/README.md

 Tyche is agnostic to the `cr3` and only deals in trust domains and EPTs.
 As a result, we rely on a kernel driver to access guest virtual to guest physical mappings.
-The driver is also responsible for instantiating shadow page tables for the enclave, which allows tp protect the enclave's integrity by preventing `encl.out`'s mappings from being modified by the `a.out` domain.
+The driver is also responsible for instantiating shadow page tables for the enclave, which allows to protect the enclave's integrity by preventing `encl.out`'s mappings from being modified by the `a.out` domain.

 This shadow page table needs to have the following properties: